nmshd/app/apps/connector_ui/README.md

 # Connector UI

-A UI for the Enmeshed Connector.
+A UI for the enmeshed Connector.

 ## Documentation

-You can find the documentation for Enmeshed on [enmeshed.eu](https://enmeshed.eu).
+You can find the documentation for enmeshed on [enmeshed.eu](https://enmeshed.eu).

 ## License